-This is by far, the most well-known fertility treatment technique.
+This is by far, the most well-known fertility treatments technique.
 It is a multistep process in which your eggs are extracted and fertilized with sperm in a lab.
 Once embryos develop, one or two are implanted in your uterus and the rest are stored.
 This treatment works best for couples who suffer serious fertility problems.
-The success rate varies from age to age: 40 percent in women under the age of 35, 32 percent in ages between 35 and 37, and 23 percent between ages 38 to 40 become pregnant.
+The success rate varies from age to age: 40 percent of women under the age of 35, 32 percent in ages between 35 and 37, and 23 percent between ages 38 to 40 become pregnant.
 However, IVF treatment is very costly and requires a rigorous regimen of fertility drugs before each treatment cycle.

 - Reproductive surgery

 Reproductive surgeries are used to correct anatomical abnormalities, remove scarring, and clear blockages in either the man or the woman.
 Some reproductive surgeries might require a hospital stay, while others might be done on an outpatient basis.
 They are best for couples with diagnosed diseases or abnormalities.